 - Rewarding for accomplishments

-- Teaching interpersonal skills
+- Teaching interpersonal skills and imparting social skills training

 - Using visual instructions, such as pictures, posters, and videos